 The NCAT heats up ceramic elements to increase the temperature in the chamber to 538° C (roughly 1000° F).
 Asphalt begins to ignite at about 315° C and, at an ideal draft, the temperature ramps up very quickly from there.
 When your draft is low, there isn’t as much oxygen in the chamber and the asphalt burns slowly or, in some cases, not at all!
 This lengthens the amount of time it takes to completely burn off your asphalt.

 If your draft is exceptionally poor, smoke and toxic fumes will pour out of your oven and into your lab.
 Those fumes are very dangerous to your technicians, and can even damage other pieces of equipment that you have around the NCAT.
 Trust us, it’s better to be safe than sorry.

 What do I need to do to fix this?

 Just 2 drops of blower motor oil in both of the holes highlighted below are all that the motor needs to keep cranking.

 After applying the oil in both holes, you must immediately run the unit to prevent crippling problems to the blower.

 Why do I need to run it immediately?

 When you don’t run the blower motor, the oil just sits and collects whatever bits of dust and charred asphalt is left on the motor.
 After sitting for just a few minutes, you’ll end up with a blower motor that won’t turn no matter what kind of force is applied to it because you have effectively made cement that locks up the bearings.
-This is a pretty costly mistake and requires purchasing a new blower motor to fix it.
+This is a very costly mistake and requires purchasing a new blower motor to fix it.